Please enable JavaScript

 peels in active acne vulgaris and post-acne scarring and hyperpigmentation: a comparative study.
 American Society for Dermatologic Surgery (2008).

-• GUPTA C. & al. Comparative evaluation of efficacy and tolerability of glycolic acid, salicylic acid, mandelic acid, and phytic acid combination peels in melasma.
+• GUPTA C. & al. Comparative evaluation of the effectiveness and tolerability of glycolic acid, salicylic acid, mandelic acid, and phytic acid combination peels in melasma.
 Dermatologic Surgery (2016).

 Understand your skin